spark2k06/PCXT_MiSTer/TASKS.md

   - Avoid mid-frame tearing behavior unless it is required by the reference.
 - Acceptance:
   - Tests or smoke cases show stable page flips at frame boundaries.
+- Verification:
+  - `UM6845R.v` now separates the pending CRTC start-address latch from the visible `start_addr_frame`, which updates only on EGA `frame_new`.
+  - EGA cursor address comparison now uses `cursor_addr_frame`, updated at the same frame boundary as the start address.
+  - First-row reloads in the non-row-address EGA fallback path use the current visible frame start until `frame_new` applies pending `0Ch/0Dh` writes.
+  - `ega_registers_tb.sv` includes directed checks for pending start writes, first-row reload stability, frame-boundary start reload, and cursor-address frame latching.
+  - Quartus Analysis & Elaboration passed: 0 errors, 255 warnings.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-306 - Verify Split Screen And Line Compare